The Bankrate promise

 Alternatives to LPMI

-There are many ways to buy a home with less than 20 percent down, and lender-paid mortgage insurance is just one of them.
+There are many ways to get a mortgage with less than 20 percent down, and lender-paid mortgage insurance is just one of them.

 - Jump on the piggyback.
 You might be able to avoid PMI and lower your monthly payment with what’s known as a piggy-back mortgage.
 This means if you put 10 percent down, you take out an 80 percent mortgage and a 10 percent second mortgage.
 This avoids PMI altogether, but it also comes with two mortgages that are both charging you interest.